peccu/lp-php-miniseries/README.md

 Whether you're using images or HTML files you might want to have a common header or footer on every edition.
 You could manually put these into each image or HTML file, but you can also do it in one place.

-Inside the `includes` folder there are four files:
+Inside the `includes` folder there are five files:

 	littleprinter-pub/includes/config.php
 	littleprinter-pub/includes/footer.php
 	littleprinter-pub/includes/functions.php
 	littleprinter-pub/includes/header.php
+	littleprinter-pub/includes/index.html

 The contents of two of these, `header.php` and `footer.php`, will be displayed at the top and bottom of every one of your editions.
 These should contain HTML and could link to any images you want to upload to your server.